flipacholas/Architecture-of-consoles/articles/sega-saturn.md

   {{< /threejs_canvas >}}
 {{< /side_by_side >}}

 While the Saturn is only able to draw quadrangles, you'll soon notice that these models exhibit two triangles instead of a single quadrangle in 'Wireframe' mode.
-This is due to the format used to encode this model (glTF, an open standard for modern 3D modelling) doesn't support quadrangles at the time of this writing, so I recommend switching to 'Surface' mode to observe the quads.
-In some way, this tells you how present graphics technology can struggle to reproduce their ~30-year-old predecessors.
+This is because the format used to encode this model (glTF, an open standard for modern 3D modelling), so your modern device can render it, doesn't support quadrangles at the time of this writing.
+So, I recommend switching to 'Surface' mode to observe the quads.

+In some way, this tells you how present graphics technology can struggle to reproduce their ~30-year-old predecessors!

 ### An introduction to the visibility problem